cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema-grammar.md

 + Words with initial capital letters designate grammar constructs.
 + Words in all capital letters designate lexical tokens.

-When productions or tokens match those in the Cedar policy grammar, use the same names, for example `IDENT` and `Path.
+When productions or tokens match those in the Cedar policy grammar, use the same names, for example `IDENT` and `Path`.

-Grammar productions use the following symbols:
+Grammar constructs use the following symbols:
 + `|` designates alternatives.
 + `[]` designates optional productions.
 + `()` designates grouping.